omarabuhussein/windows-timezone-switcher/README.md

 ## Download links

-You will always find the latest version at this URL :
+You will always find the latest release at this URL : https://github.com/omarabuhussein/windows-timezone-switcher/releases

 ## Demonstration